A new phenomenon in sweeping across the market and it threatens to make it even harder for bulls to gain any territory.

 Again, bulls were left licking their wounds.

 Estee Lauder: Buying shares of Estee Lauder as a bet that the rich would keep spending also turned out to be a losing investment.
-Although total sales rose 3% to slightly over $3 billion, "the company said that the pace of the increases can't be maintained, because of slowing in China, Hong Kong and the United States.
+Although total sales rose 3% to slightly over $3 billion, " that the pace of the increases can't be maintained, because of slowing in China, Hong Kong and the United States.
 That was a stunner, and the stock has been hammered down three and a half points," Cramer said.

 Again, what looked promising took a nasty turn for bulls.

 Wynn: Of all the bombshells in the market Cramer thinks Wynn may be the most surprising.
 "Just four days ago, in its , this company gave us an all systems go outlook on Macau," Cramer explained.
 "Then last night we get January Macau numbers and they're soft."

 Cramer believes that China is a big x-factor in this market, and anything that calls China into question is immediately met with selling.